KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Cinestar-FDW by LukasWestholt](https://github.com/LukasWestholt/MMM-Cinestar-FDW)

 1. Repository name and main js file name is not the same.
+2. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.
-2. Information: There are updates for 7 dependencie(s):
+3. Information: There are updates for 7 dependencie(s):
    - @eslint/js               ^9.25.1  →    ^9.26.0
    - @types/node             ^22.15.3  →  ^22.15.17
    - eslint                   ^9.25.1  →    ^9.26.0
-   - eslint-config-prettier   ^10.1.2  →    ^10.1.3
+   - eslint-config-prettier   ^10.1.2  →    ^10.1.5
    - eslint-plugin-prettier    ^5.2.6  →     ^5.4.0
    - rollup                   ^4.40.1  →    ^4.40.2
-   - typescript-eslint        ^8.31.1  →    ^8.32.0
+   - typescript-eslint        ^8.31.1  →    ^8.32.1

-3. ESLint issues:
-   - jest.config.js: Line 5, Column 9: Unnecessary escape character: \.. (rule: no-useless-escape)
-   - package.json: Line 6, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)
-   - rollup.config.js: Line 1, Column 1: Parsing error: 'import' and 'export' may appear only with 'sourceType: module' (rule: None)

 ### [MMM-CivitAI by Andoramb](https://github.com/Andoramb/MMM-CivitAI)